Aidan-McNay/courseflow/docs/getting_started/prerequisites.md

 # Prerequisites

-`cornell-canvas` is written in Python, and was developed using Python 3.11.9.
+`courseflow` is written in Python, and was developed using Python 3.11.9.
 Earlier versions may be supported, but are not guaranteed.

-`cornell-canvas` requires the following Python prerequisites at a
+`courseflow` requires the following Python prerequisites at a
 baseline:

  - [`canvasapi`](https://pypi.org/project/canvasapi/) for accessing the